tomcatmanager/tomcatmanager/README.md

  - **status** - get XML document with details of tomcat server
  - **resources** - show the JNDI resources configured in tomcat
  - **findleaks** - find tomcat apps that are leaking memory
- - **sslConnectorCiphers** - show SSL/TLS ciphers configured for each connector
+ - **sslconnectorciphers** - show SSL/TLS ciphers configured for each connector
  - **threaddump** - show a jvm thread dump
  - **vminfo** - show information about the jvm